 “From sizing up the equipment for our primary digester to installation and optimization, we’ve also had very good support from Landia throughout,”

-The energy-efficient mixing solution, together with on-site generation of electricity from a Nissen CHP unit (and other energy-efficiency improvements) has enabled Downers Grove Wastewater Treatment Center to become 100 percent net energy neutral.
+The energy-efficient mixing solution, together with the on-site generation of electricity from a Nissen CHP unit (and other energy-efficiency improvements) has enabled Downers Grove Wastewater Treatment Center to become 100% net energy neutral.

 In addition to Downers Grove, the Landia GasMix system has been installed in numerous municipal and industrial digesters all over the world, including biogas plants using food waste and/or agricultural slurries and other high-solids feedstocks.

 Landia Digester Mixing to Increase Biogas Output